 If you encounter a problem with your cell phone service, how fast do you expect it to get fixed?
 What’s the longest time you are willing to be left on hold?
 All these questions should be considered before choosing a cell phone provider.

 A Short Background About Simple Mobile.

 Simple Mobile is owned by America Movil, one of the largest corporations in the world with over 20 million subscribers.
 Simple Mobile was founded in 2009 and acquired by America Movil as a TracPhone subsidary in 2012.

 Simple Mobile operates on the T-Mobile MVNO network and advertises unlimited and international plans.

 Simple Mobile Coverage Review

-Is Simple Mobile good?
-The answer to this question depends on where you’ll be using your phone.
-Some carriers might have great coverage in some areas, but lousy coverage in other areas.
+Is Simple Mobile cover any good?
+The answer to this question depends on geographic location.
+Some carriers have good coverage in certain areas and terrible coverage in other areas.

-This explains why Simple Mobile’s first troubleshooting step is to turn off your cell phone and turn it back on.
-When I was a Simple Mobile retailer back in 2012 that was pretty much the only way they troubleshoot phones — sometimes it worked and other times not it didn’t.
+This explains why Simple Mobile’s first troubleshooting step is to turn off your cell phone and than turn it back on after ten minutes.
+This troubleshooting tip ometimes worked and other times not.

-Simple Mobile’s coverage map shows that they have reliable service in almost every state excluding Wyoming, Montana, North Dakota, South Dakota, and Nebraska.
+Simple Mobile’s coverage map shows reliable service in almost every state excluding Wyoming, Montana, North Dakota, South Dakota, and Nebraska.